Kids Bike Size Chart: The Definitive Guide to Kids Bike Sizing + Infographic

 We buy and receive free products to review, and may receive commissions from affiliate links.
 See our disclosure page for details.

-Are you looking for the most accurate kids bike size chart available on the Internet (used by bike professionals around the world?)
+Are you searching for the most accurate kids’ bike size chart on the internet—one that’s trusted by bike professionals worldwide?

-Then look no further, because this is the ultimate guide for you that wants to buy a (perfect) bike for your kid. 🚲
+Look no further!
+This is the ultimate guide for anyone who wants to find the perfect bike for their child. 🚲

-Should you buy a bike that is too large for them at the start so they can ‘grow into it’ and have it for longer?
-Should you use a Kids Bike Size Chart?
-How high should the seat be and how much space should there be between the handlebars and the seat?
-How much stretch should there be in the leg and what size should the wheels be?
+Should you buy a bike that’s a little too big so they can ‘grow into it’ and use it longer?
+Should you rely on a kids’ bike size chart?
+How high should the seat be, and what’s the ideal distance between the handlebars and the seat?
+How much leg stretch should there be, and what size wheels are best?

-One way to help choose a bike for your kid is to use wheel size to determine the right size bike.
-It’s not as comprehensive as the kids bike size chart below, but it’s a handy reference to have in mind.
-(Disclaimer: As Amazon Associates, we earn from qualifying purchases.)
+One quick tip: You can also use wheel size as a quick reference to determine the right bike size.
+It’s not as detailed as the kids’ bike size chart below, but it’s a handy starting point.
+(Note: As Amazon Associates, we earn from qualifying purchases.)

 Kids Bike Sizes Chart and Table